acook/blacklight/README.markdown

 - UTF-8 native datatypes
 - multi-architecture and cross-platform (currently: x86_64, ARM, macos, linux, windows)
 - (in progress) highly optimized vector operations on supported CPUs
-- (in progress) simple FFI to Rust and C
 - (planned) security contexts and permissions

 Documentation